Brittle

 But Brittle, then Broken,

-Was all that was left of my Legacy.
+Was all left of my Legacy.

 What remained of me caused Pain.